MediaWorks New Zealand: More FM

 More FM is an adult contemporary music station catering to the 25- to 44-year-old listeners and runs a mixture of local and network shows, programming varies between markets.
 More FM has its origins as local radio stations broadcasting in Auckland, Hamilton, Wellington, Christchurch and Dunedin – the original station was established in Wellington in May 1991.
 The More FM brand was expanded across all of New Zealand when local stations operated by MediaWorks as More FM, stations initially remained local between 6 am and 7 pm but local content has been reduced on each station since then.
 Today, More FM can be heard in 24 markets across New Zealand.

 The Sound

 The Sound is a classic rock station playing music targeted at the 35- to 59-year-old age group.
-The station was originally known as Solid Gold and played a Rock N Roll Oldies format, specializing in music from the 1960 and 70s.
+The station was originally known as Solid Gold and played a Rock N Roll Oldies format, specialising in music from the 1960 and 70s.
 Solid began in Auckland in 1997 and expanded across New Zealand in the late 90s.
 The station was rebranded as The Sound on 1 January 2012 and can now be heard in 25 markets across New Zealand.